charlier-su/seattle-weather/README.md

 -  Which city, by month, has the most days with no rain?
 -  Which city, by month, has the "rainiest" rainy days?

+The results of the analysis are available in this repository as `communicated_results.pdf`.

 ## Authors

 - Charlie Robinson ([LinkedIn](https://www.linkedin.com/in/-charlierobinson/))